RL unknotter, hard unknots and unknotting number: Abstract

 \section{Abstract}

 We develop a reinforcement learning pipeline for simplifying knot diagrams.
 A trained agent learns move proposals and a value heuristic for navigating Reidemeister moves.
 The pipeline applies to arbitrary knots and links; we test it on ``very hard'' unknot diagrams and, using diagram inflation, on $4_1\#9_{10}$ where we recover the recently established and surprising upper bound of three for the unknotting number.
+In addition, we explain a self-improving workbook-driven extension of the pipeline that systematically improves unknotting number upper bounds on the prime knots.

 \subjclass[2020]{Primary: 57K10, 68T05; Secondary: 57K14, 90C59} \keywords{Diagrammatic knot simplification, reinforcement learning, Reidemeister-move search, hard unknot diagrams, unknotting number.}